Overtime Pay Laws New York

 New York State Labor Laws relating to minimum wage, hours of work, wage payments and supplements, etc. are enforced by the Division of Labor Standards.Below is an overview of the minimum wage and overtime pay laws that apply to workers in the state of New York.
 Private actions to enforce New York’s wage and hour laws, and recover unpaid overtime due to workers, are commonly brought (on a contingent fee basis) by employment law firms such as The Lore Law Firm.
 If you believe that you have been deprived of the overtime pay that you are legally entitled to, please contact us for a free and confidential review of your situation.

 New York Hospitality Wage Orders have been revised.
 These revisions go into effect January 1, 2011 but employers have until March 2, 2011 to comply.
-Under these revisions, food service workers are entitled to receive a cash wage of at least $5.00 per hour, provided that the worker’s tips, when added to the $5.00, total at least $7.25 per hour.
+Under these revisions, food service workers are entitled to receive a cash wage of at least $5.00 per hour, provided that the worker’s tips, when added to the $5.00, total at least the current state minimum wage.

-Service employees in all establishments are entitled to receive a cash wage of at least $5.65 per hour, provided that the worker’s tips, when added to the $5.65, total at least $7.25 per hour.
+Service employees in all establishments are entitled to receive a cash wage of at least $5.65 per hour, provided that the worker’s tips, when added to the $5.65, total at least the current state minimum wage.

-Service employees in resort hotels, including chambermaids, are now entitled to receive a cash wage of at least $4.90 per hour, provided that the worker’s weekly average of tips adds up to at least $4.10 per hour.
+Service employees in resort hotels, including chambermaids, are now entitled to receive a cash wage of at least $4.90 per hour, provided that the worker’s weekly average of tips adds up to at least enough to bring their total pay up to the current state minimum wage.

 Meals allowances of $2.50 per meal can be deducted from a worker’s pay for food service workers in the restaurant or hotel industry.